 Deadline to apply: 11:59pm EST on June 3, 2019

 Please read the following closely, as our application requirements have changed.

-The Writing for Justice Fellowship is open-genre, and proposed projects may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical scripts; memoirs; poetry collections; or multimedia projects.
+The Writing for Justice Fellowship is open-genre, and proposed writing projects, which must be authored by the applicant, may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical scripts; memoirs; poetry collections; or multimedia projects.
 The most competitive applications will demonstrate how the proposed project will engage issues of reform, fuel public debate, crystallize concepts of reform, and facilitate the possibility of societal change.
 As part of our mission to stimulate discussion, emphasis will be placed on proposed projects that show strong promise for publication.
 Fellows must commit to contribute actively to bringing attention to their work and that of other Fellows.
 The Fellowship is open to writers at any stage of their career.
 Currently and formerly incarcerated writers are highly encouraged to apply, and special provisions will be made for incarcerated writers to participate through alternative methods.

 Fellows will receive an honorarium of between $5,000-$10,000, based on scope of project.
 Modest expense budget requests up to $2,500 will be additionally considered.
 Fellows will be paired with a mentor to serve as a source of guidance for the project, and the cohort will convene in person twice during the course of the Fellowship.
 PEN America will draw on the Writing for Justice Advisory Committee, as well as its network of agents, editors, publishers, partner organizations and outlets in order to assist efforts for publication and dissemination of the work of the Fellows.
 Opportunities for sharing the created work through public forums will be organized in New York City at the PEN World Voices Festival, in the Fellow’s home community, and possibly additional locations.